The Great American Bash (1988): Aftermath

 Bam Bam Bigelow entered WCW in late 1988 and earned an opportunity for the NWA United States Heavyweight Championship against Barry Windham at Starrcade.
-Windham retained the title by count-out.
+Windham retained the title by countout.
 Meanwhile, two villainous wrestlers turned into fan favorites.
 Ivan Koloff was the first one who left Paul Jones' Army and formed a tag team with Junkyard Dog to feud with Russian Assassins and competed against them in a losing effort at Starrcade.
 The second was Rick Steiner, who left The Varsity Club and began feuding with his stablemate Mike Rotunda for the NWA World Television Championship.
 At Starrcade, Steiner defeated Rotunda for the TV title.

 Ron Garvin would align with Gary Hart and begin a feud with Dusty Rhodes, but then Garvin would leave JCP in August 1988 due to a booking dispute (Jim Ross/Tony Schiavone claimed on an episode of World Championship Wrestling he would be out of wrestling for six months due to a fictional altercation outside the ring with Rhodes), spend a short time in the AWA, still as a heel feuding with Greg Gagne over the AWA International Television Championship before going back to a fan favorite, arriving in the WWF as "Rugged" Ronnie Garvin in late 1988 and beginning a feud with Greg Valentine.
 His (kayfabe) brother Jimmy Garvin would be "injured" by Kevin Sullivan and Mike Rotunda on a taping of World Championship Wrestling where Sullivan would drop two cement blocks on Garvin's ankle, resulting in a (kayfabe) broken ankle.
-After several months, Garvin would return (without Precious) and join Michael Hayes in reforming The Fabulous Freebirds.
+After several months, Garvin would return (without Precious) and join Michael Hayes and Terry Gordy in reforming The Fabulous Freebirds.

-After Ron Garvin left JCP, Dusty Rhodes got into a feud with his old nemesis Gary Hart, Al Perez, Larry Zbyszko, and Kevin Sullivan, wrestling in a series of dog-collar matches on the house show circuit through October-November and reunited with Dick Murdoch to reform the Texas Outlaws tag team that wreaked havoc across the NWA in the 1960s-1970s.
+After Ron Garvin left JCP, Dusty Rhodes got into a feud with his old nemesis Gary Hart, Al Perez, Larry Zbyszko, and Kevin Sullivan, wrestling in a series of dog-collar matches on the house show circuit through October–November and reunited with Dick Murdoch to reform the Texas Outlaws tag team that wreaked havoc across the NWA in the 1960s-1970s.